Bahiyyih Young, LPC

 I might be the right therapist for you if you…

-Need a safe place to explore how current or historical events are impacting you and those you love
+• You need a safe place to process how current or historical events are affecting you and those you love

 Contact